Mhista-Fortune/Social-Links-Project/README.md

 ### What I learned

-When I embarked on the journey of building this Blog preview card, I discovered a myriad of learning opportunities that enhanced my front-end development skills.
+When I embarked on the journey of building this Social Links Profile, I discovered a myriad of learning opportunities that enhanced my front-end development skills.
 Let me walk you through what I learned and how it all came together.

 HTML & CSS Fundamentals
 First, I delved into the basics of HTML and CSS.
 Structuring the component with semantic HTML tags and styling it with CSS was a great exercise.
 I learned how to create a clean layout using flexbox and applied custom fonts and colors to make the design pop.